Jazz Music Composition – Summer Workshop

-Learn to write your own music!
+Learn to write your own music at the Jazz Music Composition – Summer Workshop!
 In this exciting 1-day intensive, students will learn about the process of creating original jazz compositions.
 By analyzing works from the jazz repertoire, participants will gain new incites into the roles of melody, harmony, improvisation, and form within a variety of compositions.
 Students will walk away inspired and encouraged to apply these techniques to their own compositions.

 Emphasis will also be placed on the “writing process” and how to jump over the hurdles that often stand in a composer’s way.
 How do I get started on a brand new piece?
 How do I write for specific instrumentation/personnel?
 What do I do if inspiration isn’t coming to me?
 This one-day program will offer valuable tips and solutions for tricky questions such as these.